 Datomia employs an Azure Blob Storage account.
 A Blob storage account is a specialized storage account for storing your unstructured data as Blobs (objects) in Azure Storage.
 Blob storage accounts are similar to your existing general purpose storage accounts.
 They share all the great durability, availability, scalability, and performance features.

-A Storage Machine (SM) is a virtual storage engine that manages the load levelling and load balancing of the data contained in the Datomizer® Vaults and storage nodes.
+A Virtual Data Machine (VDM) is a virtual storage engine that manages the load levelling and load balancing of the data contained in the Datomizer® Vaults and storage nodes.
+It was previously known as a Storage Machine.
 Your data can be stored across multiple cloud centers, and be part of a single file system that can be accessed almost instantaneously from other members of the SM located in other geographical regions.

-Each Storage Machine can have its own configuration.
+Each Virtual Data Machine can have its own configuration.
 You can configure a SM to enable Samba (SMB/CIFS) or NFS access to a storage node.
-You can have a different configuration of Samba and Active Directory Service for each SM, which means you can enable or restrict users' access to specific Storage Nodes.
+You can have a different configuration of Samba and Active Directory Service for each VDM, which means you can enable or restrict users' access to specific Storage Nodes.

 It also provides the capability to enable and disable compression and encryption when transferring data.
-This means you can have different SMs optimized for the highest levels of performance and security.
+This means you can have different VDMs optimized for the highest levels of performance and security.

 It replaces the clusters in earlier versions of Datomizer®.

-You can configure the SMs using Datomizer®, or, when it is released, from Datomia central web portal.
+You can configure the VDMs using Datomizer®, or, when it is released, from Datomia central web portal.

 Storage nodes are physical servers with one or more hard-disk drives or solid-state drives.
 These storage nodes are often provided by Cloud data storage services, such as Amazon S3.

-A Vault is a logical disk, which can combines storage resources from different providers.
-Each Datomizer® installation contains a Virtual Data Vault.
+A Vault is a logical disk, which can combines storage resources from different providers (such as Amazon Web Services and Microdoft Azure).
+Each Datomizer® installation contains a Virtual Data Vault - your data is organized into vaults (logical disks).
+When a user reads/writes to a Vault, these requests are processed by Datomizer.
 The Vault encodes data into micro-fragments and spreads them across many Storage Nodes in multiple geographic locations.